High Quality QCD Axion at Gravitational Wave Observatories: Network Evolution

 When the suppression of the amplitude due to MD is not too strong, the gravitational signal can be probed by interferometers which are sensitive at low frequencies, such as DECIGO, LISA and possibly PTAs.

-We present the full GW signal for some representative examples in Fig.~\ref{fig:full}.
-The spectrum is characterized by a peak at a frequency $\omega_\text{peak}$ roughly corresponding to the horizon at the time of the annihilation of the network, as explained in the main text.
+The spectrum of GW waves is characterized by a peak at a frequency $\omega_\text{peak}$ roughly corresponding to the horizon at the time of the annihilation of the network, as explained in the main text.
 For smaller frequencies the spectrum decay as $\omega^3$, as dictated by causality, whereas for larger frequencies numerical simulations have shown a $1/\omega$ dependence which is cut off at a frequency corresponding to the axion mass \cite{Hiramatsu:2012sc}.
 The details of the spectrum near the peak are subject to more uncertainties and motivate further numerical studies.
-In this work we consider the peak to have a $O(1) \omega_\text{peak}$ width, as suggested by numerical simulations, and use the following simple formula for the spectrum
+In this work we consider the peak to have a $O(1) \omega_\text{peak}$ width, as suggested by numerical simulations, and use the following simple formula for the spectrum to produce Fig.~3 of the main text:

 Smaller widths would not significantly change the predictions.
 If the peak width is much larger than $O(1) \omega_\text{peak}$ the detectability of the signal would significantly improve.

 Additionally, we present results for a representative example with $\kappa_{\text{H}}\ll 1$ in Figures~\ref{fig:smallkappafixedlambda} and~\ref{fig:smallkappafixedtheta}.
 In this case, we take $\sqrt{\kappa_{\text{H}}}f\leq f$ as cutoff of the axion effective theory.
 Correspondingly, LIGO-Virgo-KAGRA can now probe much larger scales $\Lambda_{\text{H}}\lesssim 10^{15}~\text{GeV}$ than in the case $\kappa_{\text{H}}=1$.